Japanese Encephalitis Workup

 Viral isolation

-Isolation of Japanese encephalitis virus (JEV) from clinical specimens or even the identification of positive genetic viral sequences in tissue, blood, or CSF is diagnostic.
-JEV has been isolated up to almost 4 months after the start of clinical symptoms.
+Isolation of Japanese encephalitis virus from clinical specimens or even the identification of positive genetic viral sequences in tissue, blood, or CSF is diagnostic.
+However, virus isolation is reported to be difficult in humans because of transient and low-level viremia.

 MRI and CT scanning